Bird flight: Adaptations for flight

 The most obvious adaptation to flight is the wing, but because flight is so energetically demanding birds have evolved several other adaptations to improve efficiency when flying.
 Birds' bodies are streamlined to help overcome air-resistance.
 Also, the bird skeleton is hollow to reduce weight, and many unnecessary bones have been lost (such as the bony tail of the early bird Archaeopteryx), along with the toothed jaw of early birds, which has been replaced with a lightweight beak.
 The skeleton's breastbone has also adapted into a large keel, suitable for the attachment of large, powerful flight muscles.
 The vanes of each feather have hooklets called barbules that zip the vanes of individual feathers together, giving the feathers the strength needed to hold the airfoil (these are often lost in flightless birds).
 The barbules maintain the shape and function of the feather.
 Each feather has a major (greater) side and a minor (lesser) side, meaning that the shaft or rachis does not run down the center of the feather.
 Rather it runs longitudinally off the center with the lesser or minor side to the front and the greater or major side to the rear of the feather.
 This feather anatomy, during flight and flapping of the wings, causes a rotation of the feather in its follicle.
 The rotation occurs in the up motion of the wing.
 The greater side points down, letting air slip through the wing.
 This essentially breaks the integrity of the wing, allowing for a much easier movement in the up direction.
 The integrity of the wing is reestablished in the down movement, which allows for part of the lift inherent in bird wings.
 This function is most important in taking off or achieving lift at very low or slow speeds where the bird is reaching up and grabbing air and pulling itself up.
 At high speeds the air foil function of the wing provides most of the lift needed to stay in flight.

 The large amounts of energy required for flight have led to the evolution of a unidirectional pulmonary system to provide the large quantities of oxygen required for their high respiratory rates.
 This high metabolic rate produces large quantities of radicals in the cells that can damage DNA and lead to tumours.
 Birds, however, do not suffer from an otherwise expected shortened lifespan as their cells have evolved a more efficient antioxidant system than those found in other animals.

+In addition to anatomical and metabolic modifications, birds have also adapted their behavior to a life in air.
+To avoid flying into each other, birds take to the right when they are on a collision course with other birds.